 2. The Thing (1982)

-We continue the Carpenter love fest with his stunning 1982 remake of The Thing.
-The creature effects are brutal and remain frightening when viewed 30 years later.
+We continue the Carpenter love with his stunning 1982 remake of The Thing.
+The creature effects are brutal and remain frightening 30 years later.
 I haven’t seen the 2011 prequel, but I’ve heard the CGI doesn’t work so well.
 That fact reminds us of the great success of Carpenter’s chilling look at scientists facing down a shape-shifting alien in Antarctica.
 Kurt Russell is believable in the lead role, and it’s the humans that make this such a memorable classic.
 In a movie with such a nasty alien, it’s the showdown between the guys that ranks as the best sequence.
 That’s a testament to both Carpenter and the character actors involved, including Wilford Brimley and Keith David.
 If the performances don’t sell this material, it turns into an average film with cool effects.
 The actors sell the paranoia, which helps to explain why viewers are still discovering this movie today.

 1. Invasion of the Body Snatchers (1956)